prpole/dissertation/chapter2/main.md

-a species history, we risk backsliding into the essentialisms of the past, and thus a concerted effort must be made to differentiate a natural-scientific universalism of collective survival from the universals of the past that have long been used to justify programs of domination and supremacy.
+a species history, we risk backsliding into the essentialisms of the past, and thus a concerted effort must be made to differentiate a natural-scientific universalism of collective survival from the universals of the past that have long been used to justify programs of domination and exploitation.

 And yet over all these tasks hovers an enduring paradox: to address the conceptual and practical challenges of the Anthropocene, we must embrace